 Ensure approval from your principal supervisor and permission from the course examiner before participating in a doctoral course.

 The teacher of the doctoral course will submit a list of course participants to Doctoral Education Support.
 If you participate in the course, you will be admitted and registered when the teacher submits the list.
 The list is sometimes submitted at the beginning of the course, sometimes at the end.

 If the doctoral course requires registration for an exam, you do so during the registration period via the "personal menu".

-Suppose the exam belongs to a second-cycle course given parallel with the doctoral course.
+Suppose the exam belongs to a second-cycle course given in parallel with the doctoral course.
 In that case, you might be unable to register for the exam via the "personal menu".
-If so, you will need to fill out the web form Exam/ Reexam/ Partial exams at least two weeks before the exam period starts.
+If so, you must complete the web form Exam/ Reexam/ Partial exams at least two weeks before the exam period starts.